Diegorro98/usbipd-win-wiki/WSL-support.md

 the `--distribution` and `--usbippath` options can be useful to customize how the WSL commands are invoked.

-# Setting up USBIP on WSL 2
+# Building your own USBIP enabled WSL 2 kernel

 Recent versions of Windows running WSL kernel 5.10.60.1 or later already include support for common scenarios like USB-to-serial adapters and flashing embedded development boards.
 If you're trying to do one of these tasks on Ubuntu, you can avoid recompiling the kernel and follow the simplified setup.
 If you require special drivers, you'll need to build your own kernel for WSL 2.